Down syndrome: Related medical conditions

 Seizures

 Seizures are caused by abnormal brain activity that lead to abnormal body movements.
-Children with DS are five times more likely than the general population to have seizures.
+Children with Down syndrome are five times more likely than the general population to have seizures.
 This may occur in infancy or later in life.
 It is important to detect and treat seizures early to ensure the best brain and cognitive development.

 Blood disorders